A wooden boat carrying dozens of Rohingya Muslim refugees capsizes off Indonesia's coast

-BANDA ACEH, Indonesia (AP) — A wooden boat carrying dozens of Rohingya Muslims capsized off Indonesia's northernmost coast on Wednesday.
-Local fishermen rescued six refugees who said more people were still on the boat.
+BANDA ACEH, Indonesia (AP) — A wooden boat carrying dozens of Rohingya Muslims capsized off Indonesia's northernmost coast on Wednesday, according to local fishermen who rescued six people.
+The survivors said more people were still on the boat.

 There were no immediate reports of casualties.